About Art History

 The Art History program enhances your understanding of past and contemporary visual art forms.
 We teach you about global artistic production, relevant technologies, critical methods, learning theories and innovative approaches.

-In addition, our expert faculty members address issues of colonialism, post-colonialism, geography, ritual and spatial analysis, race, gender and sexuality.
-They have distinguished themselves through quality teaching, research and numerous publications and presentations.
+Throughout our course offerings, our expert faculty address aspects of colonialism, post-colonialism, geography, ritual and spatial analysis, race, gender and sexuality.
+The faculty have distinguished themselves through quality teaching, research and numerous publications and presentations.

 For more information, contact the Department of Art History, cvad.ArtHistory@unt.edu.